Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Before landing into your home, your puppy and his littermates were likely wrestling all day, playing mock fights quite roughly and with accompanying growls.
 These play fights were at the order of the day.

 Once into their new homes, it's natural for these pups to want to engage with their owners in a similar fashion.
 They'll bite to engage you to play (like they did with other puppies in the breeder's home).
 They'll grab your pants and growl as they pull back and play tug with them.
 They'll chase your legs and nip hard as you walk.
 This puppy biting is therefore something totally normal and something that all happy and healthy puppies do.

 All puppies regardless of breed bite, but some puppies belonging to certain dog breeds are more predisposed to biting, and they do so with more intensity.
 This is especially the case with dogs breeds bred for herding livestock.

 These dog breeds were selectively bred for herding large livestock with a tendency of being stubborn.
 So, when you take a cute, fluffy puppy bred for this purpose and welcome him to your home, he'll be predisposed to biting unless you provide him with outlets for these natural, instinctive behaviors, loads of redirection and lots of training.

 Have you ever seen babies who cry and keep their fingers in their mouths when they are teething?
 Puppies go through something similar.

 The puppy teething stage can be quite long in dogs.
-They first have to deal with their baby teeth which must fall out and then the permanent teeth start emerging.
+They first have to deal with their baby teeth falling out before the permanent teeth start emerging.
 The process may last up until the puppy is 7 to 8 months of age, although the desire to chew will persist into adulthood.

 A Matter of Overstimulation